 * p < 0.05; ** p < 0.01; *** p < 0.001

 Appendix S5: Among-population variation on the effect of G. pneumonanthe traits on itensity of predation by P. alcon.
 Partial linear regression plots showing among-population variation on the effect of G. pneumonanthe flowering phenology on the number of eggs of P. alcon in 2010 and 2011.
-Populations are shown in different colours (N = 10 in 2010 and N = 11 in 2011).
+Populations are represented by different colours (N = 10 in 2010 and N = 11 in 2011).

 Appendix S6: Results of the multigroup analyses for the model with probability of attack (model_attack, A) and with number of eggs (model_eggs, B) in both years. 2 and P for the models with different paths constrained to be equal are shown.
 A significant 2 (P<0.05) indicates that the path coefficient differs significantly among populations.